Learn more about how the HSU Library can help

 See Theses and Dissertations for how to find and acquire 1) HSU masters theses; and 2) theses and dissertations produced at other universities that are available in other libraries and on the Internet.

 Papers presented at national and international conferences, symposia, and workshops are another source of "primary" scientific information in rangeland resource science.
-For many conferences the presented papers are eventually published in a "proceedings" or "transactions" volume.
-Those available in the HSU Library are listed in the HSU Library Catalog under author (generally the name of the conference, individual editor or sponsoring organization) and title.
+For many conferences, the presented papers are eventually published in a "proceedings" or "transactions" volume.

-Following are some of the regularly recurring range conferences received by the HSU Library.
-In addition there are many other one-time specialty conferences listed in the HSU Library Catalog.
+Following are some of the regularly recurring range conferences received by the CPH Library: